 - The Clerks’ Office strongly recommends that candidates do not wait until the deadline to turn in petitions.
 If there should be a problem with the petitions, there may not be enough time for the candidate to correct the problem.

 Maine Election Law requires municipal candidates in cities and towns with a population of 15,000 or more to disclose their campaign contributions and expenditures, to comply with contribution limitations and prohibitions, and to meet other requirements of the law.
 In South Portland, every candidate must register with the Clerk before accepting any campaign contributions or making any campaign expenditures.
-Please review the "2017 Municipal Candidates Guide" for more information.
+Please review the "2020 Municipal Candidates Guide" for more information.
 Registration forms are included in your nomination packet, and must be returned with your nomination paperwork even if you choose to exempt from collecting or spending campaign finances.
-If you choose to accept or spend campaign funds, you must file two reports with the Clerk's office.
-The 2017 Filing Schedule may be found here.
-Blank Campaign Finance Reports may be found here.
+If you choose to accept or spend campaign funds, you must file reports with the Clerk's office.

 - Candidate Registration Form (November 2020)

 - Candidate Filing Schedule (November 2020)

 For more information and forms regarding campaign finance, please visit the Maine Ethics Commission website here: https://www.maine.gov/ethics/resources%20for/municipal%20candidates-committees

 The City adopts the regulations set by the Maine Department of Transportation regarding the placement of temporary signs in the "public right of way" (ROW).
 Maine Department of Transportation letter to candidates regarding placement of temporary signs.

 The placement of campaign signs is also governed under State Election Law: https://legislature.maine.gov/statutes/21-A/title21-Asec682.html

 • Signs may be placed in the public ROW for a maximum of 12 weeks in a calendar year.